nyuhuyang/scRNAseq-MouseEyes/README.md

 | Rplp0  | 4.885699e-36  |  1.100676  | 1.000  | 0.952  | 8.105375e-32  | 3.6815406 | 9 | Rplp0

 Cluster indicates the original cluster 9 in `./data/mouse_eyes_alignment.Rda`.
-Only RPE(Retinal Pigment Epithelium) are further subjected to a second round of unsupervised analysis following the same approach, resulting in 3 subcluster a tSNE analysis with ~0.05 resolution.
+Only RPE(Retinal Pigment Epithelium) is further subjected to a second round of unsupervised analysis following the same approach, resulting in 3 subclusters a tSNE analysis with ~0.05 resolution.

 #### 3.6 Compare differential expression in all major cell types across conditions